-Seven & i Holdings regularly holds training for new recruits and newly appointed corporate officers in line with the characteristics of each Group company.
+Seven & i Holdings regularly holds training for new recruits and newly appointed managers in line with the characteristics of each Group company.
 The aim is to instill basic knowledge and facilitate their understanding of environmental matters.

-The Seven-Eleven Foundation operates the Kusu Furusato Nature School located in Kokonoe Town, Kusu District, Oita Prefecture and the Takao Forest Nature School in Hachioji City, Tokyo based on the principle of “Learning from nature: how to promote coexistence and mutually beneficial relationships between people and nature and the natural environment and local communities.”
-The Kujuu Furusato Nature School is engaged in projects to protect and preserve the nature of Kujuu and to create towns where the crested ibis can also live.
+The Seven-Eleven Foundation operates the Kokonoe Furusato Nature School located in Kokonoe Town, Kusu District, Oita Prefecture and the Takao Forest Nature School in Hachioji City, Tokyo, based on the principle of “Learning from nature: how to promote coexistence and mutually beneficial relationships between people and nature and the natural environment and local communities.”
+The Kokonoe Furusato Nature School is engaged in projects to protect and preserve the nature of Kujuu and to create towns where the crested ibis can also live.
 The school’s efforts to promote creation of rice fields that coexist with nature and where living things can thrive has been designated as a project in coordination with the Japan Committee for the United Nations Decade of Biodiversity.
 The Takao Forest Nature School is a collaborative project with the Tokyo metropolitan government, operating in a forest of approximately 26.5 ha owned by Tokyo Metropolis.
 The school’s programs include bird watching, volunteer experiences in the forest, flora observation, and craft work.

-The total amount of storefront donations collected since the fiscal year ended February 28, 1995 is \6,617,039,244|
+The total amount of storefront donations collected since the fiscal year ended February 28, 1995 is \7,089,076,061

-- Assistance for environmental NPOs through public support in the fiscal year ended February 28, 2017 (including recipients of ongoing support): 304 support projects; \182,454,549 provided in total
+- Assistance for environmental NPOs through public support in the fiscal year ended February 28, 2018 (including recipients of ongoing support): 302 support projects; \167,417,785 provided in total